AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/CaexObjectsOfType__1.md

 QueryResult.CaexObjectsOfType&lt;T> Method
 ==========================================
-AutomationML 2.1 APIGets the CAEX objects of the specified type from the query result.
+Gets the CAEX objects of the specified type from the query result.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)